-To the website of Prof. Dr. Frank Schulz-Nieswandt
+To the website of Prof. Dr Frank Schulz-Nieswandt

-Vice-Dean of Research: Prof. Dr. Marita Jacob
+Vice Dean of Academic Career: Prof. Dr Marita Jacob

-studied Social Sciences, Mathematics and Economics at the Justus-Liebig-University Gießen, at Westminster University London and at the Freie Universität Berlin.
+studied Social Sciences, Mathematics and Economics at the Justus-Liebig-University Gießen, at Westminster University London and the Freie Universität Berlin.
 Since May 2011, Marita Jacob has been a professor of Sociology at the Institute of Sociology and Social Psychology (ISS).

 Her research work is devoted to social inequalities in the life course, especially educational inequalities and employment market issues.
 Further, Marita Jacob is involved in the promotion of interdisciplinary empirical educational research.
 Her research work has been published in leading sociological journals (e.g. Social Forces, European Sociological Review, Research in Social Stratification and Mobility).
 Topics addressed, includes the influence of social background on educational decisions and pathways, and the correlation between education and fertility as well as labour market entry and unemployment.

 Vice Dean of Studies: Prof. Dr Michael Overesch